Susan T. McGrath Chair, LAWPRO Board of Directors

 President of the Rainy River Law Library Association, a Charter Member of the Canadian Italian Advocates Society,

-a past member of the Law Society of Upper Canada Joint Working Group on Real Estate, a past Chair of the Real Estate
+a past member of the Law Society of Ontario Joint Working Group on Real Estate, a past Chair of the Real Estate

 committee of the County and District Law Presidents Association (CDLPA), and past Co-Chair of the Working Group